coryhouse/shell/README.md

 - [ ] Add account selector and show that different links displays for different accounts
 - [ ] Support running the remote without the shell displaying, but still pass the shell's props to the remote
 - [ ] Extract lazy from config so it's just data and fetch before build
-- [ ] Convert webpack to TypeScript
+- [ ] Convert webpack config to TypeScript
 - [ ] Read remote config in webpack config
 - [ ] Implement remote registry.
 - [ ] Eliminate need for importing React